emrekutlug/getting-started-with-pyspark/README.md

 ### Transformations and Actions on pair RDD

 Pair RDD is a special type of RDD to work with datasets with key/value pairs.
 All regular transformations work on pair RDD.
 In the following example, we create pair RDD with 4 tuple with two numbers.
 In each tuple, the first number is key and the second number is value.
 Then, we apply reduceByKey transformation to pair RDD.
-ReduceByKey tranformation combine values with the same key.
+ReduceByKey transformation combine values with the same key.
 Therefore, this transformation adds the values of tuples with the same key.

 <img src="https://github.com/emrekutlug/Getting-started-with-PySpark/blob/master/screenshots/Screen%20Shot%202019-12-24%20at%2010.01.55.png" alt="drawing" width="800" height="200"/>